pgragg/lunchbox/roadmap.md

 - Add campus scopes for ECD and DWT;
 * Add alphabetical scope for user names;
 * Allow users to edit their account info by clicking on their names.;
-* Create method to calculate user's grade based on the first four characters of their email and today's date.;
+* Create and implement method to calculate user's grade based on the first four characters of their email and today's date.;
 * Clean up notifications.;
+- Users should be automatically routed to the menu associated with them.

+## v0.72 - (Sunday, June 21)

+- Heroku soft deploy
 * SimpleForm
 * ActiveAdmin
-- Users should be automatically routed to the menu associated with them.

-## v0.72 - Refactor (Friday, June 21)

-* Clean up controllers.
-* Delete unused partials.
-* Create and enforce permissions for all users.
-* Heroku soft deploy
+* Parents should see a warning if their child doesn't have a menu_id.
+* Update the rest of this roadmap with new structural considerations.
+* Upon first accessing the menu, faculty should be prompted to a define their name and campus.
+* If faculty member has already signed up, they should be able to change their name, campus, grade.

 ## v0.8 - Roles, summaries (Friday, June 26)

 - Add lunch summaries controller and index pages.
-* Add lunch summaries pages (2.0) ECD students, ECD faculty, DWT students, DWT faculty, Grand totals.;
+- Add lunch summaries pages (2.0) ECD students, ECD faculty, DWT students, DWT faculty, Grand totals.;
 - Menus should be available to users according to their role.
 (2.0).
+- Faculty should have a "grade" attribute so we can lump them in with their grade if 1-5.
+* Admins should be able to create menus.
 * Student menus should include Bagel choices every day, water milk or juice Mon-Thurs, water ch. milk or juice on Fri.
 * Faculty should have a "paid" attribute so we don't send lunches to unpaid accounts.
-* Faculty should have a "grade" attribute so we can lump them in with their grade if 1-5.
+* Clean up controllers.
+* Delete unused partials.
+* Create and enforce permissions for all users.

 ## v0.9 (Friday, July 3)